Katalye/Katalye/README.md

 - `KATALYE__SALT__USER`: Required: The Katalye username.
 - `KATALYE__SALT__PASSWORD`: Required: The Katalye password.
 - `CONNECTIONSTRINGS__KATALYECONTEXT`: Required: The connection formation for the PostgreSQL database.
 [Supported format](https://www.connectionstrings.com/postgresql/).

+> Note the double underscores in some varribles.

 If using `docker-compose` deployment is as simple as: